APINetwork/personal-data-module/README.md

 How is this possible?
 Every piece of data that can be recovered has a URI associated with it.
 This URI contains the user identification information, as well as a reference to the data that we want to recover.
 For example:
 ```
-	ldengine://curtis//@acct:twitter:90542269/status/mentions
+	apinetwork://curtis//@acct:twitter:90542269/status/mentions
 ```
 is the URI of a document which includes all of the a particular twitter account's mentions.
 Also included in the URI is the user ID of the user in our local system, so that we can keep users' data separate from each other.
 The URI format is according to the following:
 ```
 	{protocol}://{Local User ID}//@{Remote Data Source}/{Path describing the desired document}
 ```
-In the above example, {protocol} is "ldengine", indicating a standard engine-data-module data document URI.  {Local User ID} is "curtis", which is the user who created the example, and the key used to look up that user's access keys in the TokenStore.  {Remote Data Source} is "acct:twitter:90542269", which indicates an account from Twitter, belonging to user #90542269.
+In the above example, {protocol} is "apinetwork", indicating a standard personal-data-module data document URI.  {Local User ID} is "curtis", which is the user who created the example, and the key used to look up that user's access keys in the TokenStore.  {Remote Data Source} is "acct:twitter:90542269", which indicates an account from Twitter, belonging to user #90542269.
 The path is "status/mentions", which is means we want user statuses which mention that user.

 Sample URIs
 ==================